 - Oppenheimer's Remuneration Policy has been adopted by the Firm's Senior Management team.
 Senior Management has overall responsibility for overseeing its implementation.
-Senior Management conduct, at least annually, a review of whether the implementation of its Remuneration Practices complies with the MIFIDPRU Code. - The UK's CEO, in conjunction with the Remuneration Committee, determines and approves all remuneration.
-MRT's remuneration is supervised and approved by the Remuneration Committee. - The Firm's Head of Risk & Operations will provide an annual compensation-related risk assessment to the Remuneration Committee. - The Firm's general approach to conflicts of interests is set out in its Conflicts of Interest and Informational Barriers Policy, as updated as necessary. - The Remuneration Committee recognises the importance of using an independent Remuneration consultant that is appropriately qualified and provides challenge to the Firm.
-The independent Remuneration consultants are currently Objectivus. - The Firm acknowledges that it has statutory duties in relation to equal pay and non-discrimination and is committed to complying with those duties in relation to the Remuneration Policy and its general Remuneration Practices. - The Firm has established, implemented and maintains gender neutral Remuneration Practices in accordance with the requirements of the MIFIDPRU Code. - Oppenheimer's ability to pay variable remuneration is based on the Firm's overall performance and takes into account both the capital and liquidity regulatory requirements.
+Senior Management conduct, at least annually, a review of whether the implementation of its Remuneration Practices complies with the MIFIDPRU Code.
+This was last updated in December 2023. - The Firm's CEO determines and recommends all remuneration, which is then approved by the Remuneration Committee.
+MRT's remuneration is approved by the Remuneration Committee. - The Firm's Head of Risk & Operations will provide an annual compensation-related risk assessment to the Remuneration Committee. - The Firm's general approach to conflicts of interests is set out in its Conflicts of Interest and Informational Barriers Policy, as updated as necessary. - The Remuneration Committee recognises the importance of using an independent Remuneration consultant that is appropriately qualified and provides challenge to the Firm.
+The independent Remuneration consultants are currently Objectivus. - The Firm acknowledges that it has statutory duties in relation to equal pay and non-discrimination and is committed to complying with those duties in relation to the Remuneration Policy and its general Remuneration Practices - The Firm has established, implemented and maintains gender neutral Remuneration Practices in accordance with the requirements of the MIFIDPRU Code. - Oppenheimer's ability to pay variable remuneration is based on the Firm's overall performance and takes into account both the capital and liquidity regulatory requirements. - The Firm has developed a Conduct Review performance assessment framework to help provide greater definition to, and transparency regarding, the key factors considered by the Remuneration Committee to assess certain aspects of the Firm's annual performance.